Community > Funerals and Burial Sites

 Funerals and Burial Sites

 Many Volga Germans, both those born in Russia and their descendants, were buried at the Rose City Cemetery on NE Fremont Street.
-Rose City Cemetery was founded in the early 1900's; the first burial was in 1906.
-The cemetery has been privately-owned for its entire history (as of Sept.
+Rose City Cemetery was founded in the early 1900s; the first burial was in 1906.
+The cemetery has been privately owned for its entire history (as of Sept.
 2019).

 Given that the Volga Germans began arriving in Portland in 1881, other burial sites such as the Lone Fir Cemetery (established 1855), the Columbian Cemetery (established 1857), and the River View Cemetery (established 1882) were the primary options for the early pioneers.

 The Columbian pioneer cemetery located a mile south of the Columbia River has been the resting place for people from all class levels and ethnic groups, well-known and everyday citizens from the North Portland area since 1857.
-The cemetery was originally named the Love Cemetery after Captain Lewis Love, one of the first early settlers who lived on the property and made his money rafting logs to Portland.
-Many notable people in Portland are buried here, including founding fathers, pioneers who arrived along the Oregon Trail, and freed slaves.
+The cemetery was initially named the Love Cemetery after Captain Lewis Love, one of the first early settlers who lived on the property and made his money rafting logs to Portland.
+Many notable people in Portland are buried here, including founding fathers, pioneers who arrived along the Oregon Trail and freed slaves.
 It is a treasure trove of Portland history.

 The River View Cemetery was established in 1882 by a group of Portland families who organized a mutually owned non-profit cemetery for their loved ones.
-The organizers were leaders in the community and many streets and buildings carry their names today, including: Corbett, Ladd, Failing, Benson, Terwilliger and Pittock, to name a few.
+The organizers were leaders in the community, and many streets and buildings carry their names today, including Corbett, Ladd, Failing, Benson, Terwilliger, and Pittock, to name a few.
 River View became one of the primary cemeteries for the growing riverfront town of Portland.

-Following the afternoon cemetery burial, it was common to have a late afternoon reception for family and friends at the deceased persons church.
+Following the afternoon cemetery burial, it was common to have a late afternoon reception for family and friends at the deceased person's church.

 Given that the Volga Germans began arriving in Portland in 1881, other burial sites such as the Lone Fir Cemetery (established 1855), the Columbian Cemetery (established 1857), and the River View Cemetery (established 1882) were the primary options for the early pioneers.

 The Columbian pioneer cemetery located a mile south of the Columbia River has been the resting place for people from all class levels and ethnic groups, well-known and everyday citizens from the North Portland area since 1857.
-The cemetery was originally named the Love Cemetery after Captain Lewis Love, one of the first early settlers who lived on the property and made his money rafting logs to Portland.
-Many notable people in Portland are buried here, including founding fathers, pioneers who arrived along the Oregon Trail, and freed slaves.
+The cemetery was initially named the Love Cemetery after Captain Lewis Love, one of the first early settlers who lived on the property and made his money rafting logs to Portland.
+Many notable people in Portland are buried here, including founding fathers, pioneers who arrived along the Oregon Trail and freed slaves.
 It is a treasure trove of Portland history.

 The River View Cemetery was established in 1882 by a group of Portland families who organized a mutually owned non-profit cemetery for their loved ones.
-The organizers were leaders in the community and many streets and buildings carry their names today, including: Corbett, Ladd, Failing, Benson, Terwilliger and Pittock, to name a few.
+The organizers were leaders in the community, and many streets and buildings carry their names today, including Corbett, Ladd, Failing, Benson, Terwilliger, and Pittock, to name a few.
 River View became one of the primary cemeteries for the growing riverfront town of Portland.

-Following the afternoon cemetery burial, it was common to have a late afternoon reception for family and friends at the deceased persons church.
+Following the afternoon cemetery burial, it was common to have a late afternoon reception for family and friends at the deceased person's church.

 Sources